Childhood and Education Journey of Rand Paul in Timeline

 How education and upbringing influenced the life of Rand Paul.
 A timeline of key moments.

-January 7, 1963: Rand Paul's birth
+January 7, 1963: Rand Paul's Birth

 Others born on this day/year

-1968: Paul family move to Texas
+1968: Family Moved to Texas

 1976: Attended Republican National Convention

 In 1976, Rand Paul attended the Republican National Convention, where his father headed Ronald Reagan's Texas delegation.
+His father, Ron Paul, was elected to the United States House of Representatives that same year.

 1981: Attended Baylor University